 Barriers to Eating Disorder Treatment for Minorities

 Unfortunately, health professionals are also blinded by the stereotypes associated with eating disorders, which can vastly affect the quality of treatment and referrals to eating disorder specialists.
 People of color with self-acknowledged disordered eating patterns and body weight concerns are significantly less likely than white individuals to have been asked by a doctor about eating disorder symptoms, despite similar rates of eating disorder symptoms across all ethnic groups.
-Yet, health care providers struggle to adjust to the fact that many minority people of color and individuals in the LGBTQ community still face significant barriers to recovery.
+Yet, providers struggle to adjust to the fact that many minority people of color and individuals in the LGBTQ community still face significant barriers to recovery.

 Making Eating Disorder Treatment Accessible for All People

 Here at Center for Discovery, our mission is to make effective eating disorder treatment available and accessible to all people, no matter what their lifestyle or background is like.
 Eating disorders are serious, complex illnesses that require specialized treatment.
 If you’re ready to learn more about treatment options, please reach out to us today.